scriptik/vougenpi/README.md

 # vougenpi
 The Raspberry Pi script to generate and print vouchers for hotspot access using Mikrotik routers

+Vougenpi can be used in two different operations : directly key mode , file mode

+THIS GUIDE WILL BE UPDATED AS SOON AS POSSIBLE

 ## System requirements
 Raspberry Pi card